watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    docker container run --name web --net fabmedical -P -d content-web
    ```

-7. Enter the command to show running containers again and you will observe that both the API and web containers are in the list.
+7. Enter the command to show running containers again, and you will observe that both the API and web containers are in the list.
 The web container shows a dynamically assigned port mapping to its internal container port 3000.

    ```bash
    docker container ls